 - Icing sugar to garnish

 Roll out the pastry to a 5mm thick disc on a 23cm pie tin lightly buttered.

 Spread the lemon jam evenly and add a few needles of chopped rosemary.

-Set aside for about 10 mins to cool then dust with a little icing sugar.
+Allow to cool down then dust with a little icing sugar.